dgwarlug47/notes2/content/blog/LA/los_angles.md

 # Prelude

-I personally really like the name, probably my favourite name in all cities of the world
+[MYTAKE] I personally really like the name, probably my favourite name in all cities of the world

 ![alt text](image-2.png)